Below is a list of various annual events and celebration programs that are coordinated by the Spectrum Center

 On Oct.
 11, 1987, half a million people participated in the March on Washington for Lesbian and Gay Rights.
 Now, every October 11, lesbian, gay, bisexual, transgender people and allies participate in National Coming Out Day events across the country.
-The Spectrum Center extends coming out events to a week-long celebration, which includes a rally (typically held in the DIAG), among other events.
+The Spectrum Center extends coming out events to a week-long celebration.

 TransAwareness Week is a set of events designed to celebrate the lives and contributions of Trans-Identified members of our community.
 Events have included teach-ins, art shows, film screenings and brownbags.
 Transgender Day of Remembrance, held on or around November 20, is a solemn ceremony of remembrance of those whose lives were taken as a result of gender identity and/or gender expression.

 World AIDS Day (12/01/2017)